- The upgradeability of SAP products is declining, and this fact is being hidden from SAP customers by both SAP and SAP consulting companies.

 Customers who purchased and implemented S/4HANA “v1” were not aware of this at the time of that decision.

 But again, as Simple Finance was merely kept as a “sidecar” or demo environment.
-Customers could have simply waited rather investing in V1.
+Customers could have simply waited rather than investing in V1.
 IT departments that made these decisions don’t want the rest of the company to know, so it is just not discussed.

 This leads right to the next point.